JoeRozman/dataviz-mental-health-survey-project-proposal/README.md

 Week 3: ~~Implement the university selector~~ Decide if data should use all metrics or should use universities as metrics

-Week 4: Configure the visualization for the user experience
+Week 4: ~~Configure the visualization for the user experience~~ Incorporate university selector

 Week 5: Debug and work on finishing touches